Enmesharra: Associations with other deities

 Enmesharra was usually believed to have seven sons, though exceptions are known.
 A source from Kish mentions eight, while a single incantation references fifteen of them.
 In a neo-Babylonian inventory of divine statues, the Sebitti are identified as seven of the fifteen sons of Enmesharra.
 The seven sons and Sebitti often functioned as synonyms, though the latter were also equated with other groups of seven deities, for example the so-called "Divine Seven of Elam," a Mesopotamian grouping of Elamite gods.
 Different identities of the Sebitti could be sometimes merged, for example the Elamite goddess Narunde, in Mesopotamia identified as a sister of the Divine Seven of Elam, in at least one ritual appears alongside Sebitti labeled as "sons of Enmesharra."
 This term could also denote the asakku demons, though they were called "sons of Anu" as well.
 While the suggestions that seven sons of Enmesharra can be identified as the seven apkallu were present in early scholarship, this theory is not considered credible today.

-Frans Wiggermann proposes that a single text commenting on magical formulas meant to protect a house from supernatural invaders confuses Enmesharra with the goddess Ishara, as it identifies Sebitti as her children, an otherwise unknown genealogy.
+Frans Wiggermann proposes that a single text commenting on magical formulas meant to protect a house from supernatural invaders confuses Enmesharra with the goddess Išḫara, as it identifies Sebitti as her children, an otherwise unknown genealogy.

 Shuzianna, a goddess associated with Enlil sometimes identified as his concubine or as the nurse of his son Sin appears in enumerations of the seven children of Enmesharra.
 In this context she appears in a ritual text from Hellenistic Uruk.

 A prayer to the messenger god Papsukkal calls him "supreme vizier, offspring of Enmesharra."
 In one case, Papsukkal is listed right behind Enmesharra in a list of defeated gods.